-Actually, I had several sets of first thoughts about a Voidpunk game already, since around April/May last year.
-Also, buried in some blog post or newsletter or both, I might have mentioned lately that I’m thinking about creating a proof-of-concept in 2024 for a potential indie game.
+Actually, I had several sets of first thoughts about a Voidpunk indie game already, since around April/May last year.
+Also, buried in some blog post or newsletter or both, I might have mentioned lately that I’m contemplating a proof-of-concept for that in 2024.
 Not a prototype, mind—I won’t have the resources for that.
 Just something I can cobble together in Lua, and maybe some action stuff in id Tech 4, to see where it takes me.

 This year, I’ll still be busy editing my texbook for its second edition, writing my second novel, and finding an agent for the first, and next year I want to wrap up the pen-&-paper RPG.
 So it’s not that I wouldn’t know what to do with my time!
 And if I’ve found an agent by then, I’ll probably want to start writing the next novel right away.